yjunechoe/yjunechoe/README.md

 You can see some of my publically shared projects on [Github](https://github.com/yjunechoe) and [OSF](https://osf.io/72vrb/).
 I keep a [full list of works](https://yjunechoe.github.io/research.html) on my [personal website](https://yjunechoe.github.io).

-Some topics I'm currently exploring:
+Some research topics from past and present:

-- Experimental pragmatics (categories, word learning)
+- Experimental pragmatics (scalar-_esque_ implicature, categories, word learning)
 - Prosody-information structure interface
 - Parsing and real-time sentence comprehension
 - Methodological tools for meta-analysis research